-Figure 2.181 Maximum Path Submenu inside the BGP Proto Setting
+Figure 2.178 Maximum Path Submenu inside the BGP Proto Setting

-2.13.3.12 Redistribute
+2.13.3.12Redistribute

-This sub-menu of BGP Proto Setting is called Redistribute as shown in Figure 2.182.
-In this option, the user can inject routes from one routing process into a BGP or BGP4+ routing table.
+This sub-menu of BGP Proto Setting is called Redistribute as shown in Figure 2.179.
+In this option, the user caninject routes from one routing process into a BGP or BGP4+ routing table.
 The user should configure the cluster-id in case of more than one route reflector per the BGP cluster.
 Usually, a cluster consists of one or more route reflectors and its clients, where each cluster is identified by the router-id of its single route reflector.
 Only one field is needed to be selected here: Name.
 There are five options to choose from: Kernel, Connected, Static, Rip, and OSPF.
-In Kernel field, the user can specify the redistribution of connected routes for both BGP and BGP4.
+In Kernel field, theuser can specify the redistribution of connected routes for both BGP and BGP4.
 In Connected field, the user can specify the redistribution of connected routes for both BGP and BGP4+.
 In Static field, the user can specify the redistribution of Static routes for both BGP and BGP4+.
-In Static field, the user can specify the redistribution of routes for BGP4+.
-In Rip field, the user can specify the redistribution of SGP4+.
-In Static field, the user can specify the redistribution of SGP4+.
-In Static field, the user can specify the redistribution of routes for BGP4+.
-In Rip field, the user can specify the redistribution of routes for BGP4+.
-In Static field, the user can specify the redistribution of routes for BGP4+.
-In Static field, the user can specify the redistribution of SGP4+.
-In Static field, the user can specify the redistribution of OSPF information for BGP or OSPFv3 information for BGP4+.
+In Rip field, the user can specify the redistribution of RIP information for BGP or RIPng information for BGP4+.
+In OSPF field, the user can specify the redistribution of OSPF information for BGP or OSPFv3 information for BGP4+.
 After the new information is keyed in, click the ADD/Modify button to take the effect.

-Figure 2.182 Redistribute Submenu inside the BGP Proto Setting
+Figure 2.179Redistribute Submenu inside the BGP Proto Setting

-2.13.3.13 Match Setting
+2.13.3.13Match Setting